JustHodl/CryptoGlobal/README.md

 # CryptoGlobal

-A modern blockchain in bash
+A modern blockchain in bash/java/javascript/C

 Dev in progress